muntedpissmole/pccs/README.md

 **Notes**
 <small>
-- Serial port for GPS communications needs to be enabled in raspi-config
+- 1-Wire needs to be enabled in raspi-config (see instructions below)
 - 5V for peripherals (GPS/relay module etc.) not included in above table
 </small>